 News Editor Jobs in USA with Visa Sponsorship

-News editors at U.S. media organizations can qualify for H-1B or O-1A visa sponsorship when the role requires a relevant bachelor's degree or demonstrates extraordinary ability.
+News editors at U.S. media organizations can qualify for H-1B visa or O-1A visa sponsorship when the role requires a relevant bachelor's degree or demonstrates extraordinary ability.
 Employers including major broadcast networks, digital publishers, and wire services have a documented history of sponsoring this title.
 For detailed occupation requirements, see the O*NET profile.

 See All News Editor Jobs